TheDukeDK/devsecops-demo/docs/iac-scanning.md

 Checkov also had no problem scanning the terrafrom files while terrascan could not handle the version they were in.

 Finally Snyk IaC seems to be a little bit of a work in progress.
 But probably a more cohesive approach going forward.
-I would recommend to coming back to it at a later point.
+I would recommend coming back to it at a later point.